caiiiycuk/js-dos/v7/docs/estimating-performance.md

   emulators.dosDirect(bundle));
 ```

-In worker mode each test will run in new worker.
+In worker mode each test will run in a new worker.
 If you press `Start Worker` multiple times,
 then you will see output from multiple threads.
-In direct mode browser will probably hangs.
+In direct mode the browser will probably hangs.
 In theory direct mode is faster, but browser will be unstable.
-Our recomendation is to use worker
+Our recommendation is to use worker
 mode all time.

 Complete example: